vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 weeks.

-The first part to internalize is the act of identifying the trigger and thinking "oh,there's a checklist associated with this trigger!"
+The first part to internalize is the act of identifying the trigger and thinking "oh, there's a checklist associated with this trigger!"
 Once that's achieved, even if I don't remember all the items in the checklist, I know that there's a checklist and can look it up.